Raynos/mercury/README.md

 ### API

 WIP.
-In lieue of documentation please see examples :(
+In lieu of documentation please see examples :(

 ## Installation